← Back to Stories

 Key details reported by multiple sources:

-- US arms sales to Taiwan have been 'paused' due to munitions needs for the Iran war ('Epic Fury'), as stated by acting US Navy Secretary Hung Cao at a congressional hearing on 2026-05-22
+• US arms sales to Taiwan have been 'paused' due to munitions needs for the Iran war (Epic Fury), per acting Navy Secretary Hung Cao's May 22 congressional hearing statement

-- Taiwan's presidential office spokesperson Karen Kuo stated on 2026-05-22 that Taipei had received 'no information indicating that the US intends to make any adjustments to this arms sale'
+• Taiwan’s presidential office spokesperson Karen Kuo stated on May 25 that Taipei had 'no information indicating the US intends to make any adjustments to this arms sale'

-- US President Donald Trump met with Chinese President Xi Jinping in Beijing for a summit on 2026-05-15, where Taiwan arms sales were a key topic
+• Donald Trump met Xi Jinping in Beijing on May 15–16, 2026, where Taiwan arms sales were a key topic; Xi warned of 'collision or conflict' if Taiwan is 'not handled well'

-- Trump stated he would 'make a determination' on pending Taiwan arms sales 'over the next fairly short period of time' after his Xi Jinping meeting
+• Trump has said he will 'make a determination' on Taiwan arms sales 'over the next fairly short period of time' (post-Xi meeting)

 Points of Difference